muhfajarags/kalcer-language/README.md

 ---

 <div align="center">
-  Made with ❤️ in Indonesia
+  Made with ❤️ for Kalcer People
 </div>